Augmented seventh chord

 The chord can be represented by the integer notation {0, 4, 8, 10}.

 Use

 The root is the only optional note in an augmented seventh chord, the fifth being required because it is raised.
 This alteration is useful in the major mode because the raised 5th creates a leading tone to the 3rd of the tonic triad.
 See also dominant.

 In rock parlance, the term augmented seventh chord is sometimes confusingly and erroneously used to refer to the so-called "Hendrix chord", a 7♯9 chord which contains the interval of an augmented ninth but not an augmented fifth.

 The augmented minor seventh chord may be considered an altered dominant seventh and may use the whole tone scale, as may the dominant seventh flat five chord.
 See chord-scale system.

-The augmented seventh chord normally resolves to the chord a perfect fifth below.
+The augmented seventh chord normally acts as a dominant, resolving to the chord a fifth below.
 Thus, G aug7 resolves to a C major or minor chord, for example.

+Overall, however, the augmented seventh chord is infrequently used, with the raised fifth degree often being the result of a chromatic passing tone.